viktorvsk/viktorvsk.com/_posts/2023-04-14-my-perception-bias.md

 tags: ['Bitcoin', 'Ukraine', 'AI', 'personal']
 ---

-There is no truth, at least, not that available to humans.
-People always have a perception of reality rather than «understanding» of reality.
-And this perception may be affected by almost unlimited variety of factors.
-This perception even applies to physics and nature — for example, there are no colors, there are so called «waves lengths» which humans interpret as colors.
-Sometimes our perception of an event or a human is based on information but sometimes it’s based on speculations.
-For example, we can think that a person we met is good because we have heard good things about him.
-Or we can think the person is bad because he has dirty shoes on.
-Building your perception against something or someone will probably never be unbiased but the more its built on top of information rather than speculation the more truthy (and usually valuable) it becomes.
+There's no absolute truth, only perception of reality.
+It's influenced by various factors, even in physics and nature.
+For instance, colors are interpreted as wavelengths.
+Our perception of events or people can be based on information or speculation.
+For example, we may judge someone as good based on hearsay or bad based on dirty shoes.
+Perception is never completely unbiased, but relying on information over speculation makes it more credible and valuable.

 We live in a global information era, where most internet users are aware of common topics.
 I'll share my stances on these topics to promote informed perception over speculation.
-I'll list them chronologically based on when I formed strong opinions, and update as needed.
+I'll list them chronologically based on when I formed strong opinions, and update when new topic arise.
 Remember, it's just my perception, which may differ from others.
 Let's begin.

 ## Bitcoin
 The only solution to global economic problems we face as a society today.
 While it may be difficult to understand and have flaws, it's the single solution to the shortcomings of the current economy in existence.
 Bitcoin is inevitable, and the only difference is when humanity will start benefiting from it and who will be the first to do so.
 It could happen in 1 or 100 years from now.

 ## Climate Change
 It's real, but it's unclear how much is influenced by humanity or global events.
 Voices of those predicting imminent climate change apocalypse have faded over time.
 Some even before I was born.
 So it doesn't feel urgent to me.
 Working on climate change shouldn't limit human prosperity through laws or quotas.
 As an engineer, I believe human activity should be efficient while considering affordability and quality.
 Recycling is necessary, but the degree and voluntary/mandatory ratio can vary.

 ## Covid
 It's real, and it's horrible how many people have died from it.
 Healthcare systems were caught off-guard, resulting in delays in adaptation.
 While initial lockdowns were justified due to the unknown nature of the virus, prolonged ones have proven to be more harmful than good.
 Vaccines, in general, are among the best inventions of humanity, but mandating them for COVID is excessive.
 Masks and QR-codes seem unnecessary, as humanity has faced deadlier diseases in the past without such measures.
 It's interesting how there's less focus on checking for diseases like tuberculosis compared to COVID.
 It's also puzzling how a simple cough in a grocery store can now make people scared, considering humanity has faced far worse diseases in the past.

 ## Genders
 It's fine to live life as one wants.
 People should be respectful to others regardless of conditions such as race or gender.
 Personally, I find it insulting to be referred to as «they» since my name and photo should suffice for identification.
 It's also strange for me to use «they» in writing as my native language has more explicit gender usage (e.g., a dog is HE and a car is SHE).
 Although I lack personal experience and there is limited information on the internet, I assume intersex individuals, who may have physical anomalies, face challenges due to the complexities of gender and LGBTQ+ movements.

 ## Ukraine
 rusia invaded Ukraine in 2022.